OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 <compilation >
 ```

-You could achieve a similar result, with a different default/fallback behaviour, using the unless syntax:
+You could achieve a similar result, with a different default/fallback behavior, using the unless syntax:

 ```powershell
 <compilation #{unless DebugDisabled}debug="true"#{/unless}>